 Capital expenditure

 Capital expenditure by asset class over the earlier access arrangement period is set out in Table 2.1 below.
-These costs are based on actual costs for financial years 2006/07 to 2010/11, and forecast costs for financial year 2011/12.
+These costs are based on actual costs for years 2008 to 2012.

-Table 2.1 – Capital expenditure by asset class over the earlier access arrangement period
+Table 2.1 – Capital expenditure by asset class over the earlier access arrangement period (as incurred)